RabbitBio/RabbitFX-Casestudy/RabbitFX-Ktrim/README.md

 ## Notice

-This is a case study of our RabbitIO project.
+This is a case study of our RabbitFX project.